ttdickson86/Docker/README.md

 3. Run `docker-compose up` to launch the application.
 4. Explore the `docker-compose.yml` file to customize services, networks, and volumes as needed.

-This project is a great starting point for developers looking to adopt containerization and streamline their workflow with Docker and Docker Compose.
-Let me know if you'd like help tailoring it to your specific use case! 🚀
+This project is a great starting point for developers looking to adopt containerization and streamline their workflow with Docker and Docker Compose.🚀